 Troy & Ann Baydala Financial Literacy Program

-The Troy & Ann Financial Literacy Program was established to assist our families and veterans with getting a handle on their financial struggles while learning new and better ways to move forward successfully.
+New Ground’s Troy & Ann Baydala Financial Literacy Program was established to assist our families and Veterans with getting a handle on their financial struggles while learning new and better ways to move forward successfully.
 Upon entering New Ground, most are in debt due to years of homelessness and poverty.
 They are regularly contacted by collection agencies and afraid to see their credit report because they have been unable to address their debts for many years.
 Becoming financially literate is the first step to becoming financially stable.